Smurfs: The Lost Village: Home media

-Smurfs: The Lost Village was released on Blu-ray, Ultra HD Blu-ray, and DVD on July 11, 2017 by Sony Pictures Home Entertainment.
+Smurfs: The Lost Village was released on Blu-ray, Ultra HD Blu-ray, and DVD on July 11, 2017, by Sony Pictures Home Entertainment.
 The film debuted in second place on the Top 20 NPD VideoScan First Alert chart, behind The Fate of the Furious.

+In April 2021, Sony signed a deal giving Disney access to their legacy content to stream on Disney+ and Hulu and appear on Disney's linear television networks.
+Disney's access to Sony's titles would come following their availability on Netflix.

 Reception

 Box office

-Smurfs: The Lost Village grossed $45 million in North America and $152.2 million in other territories for a worldwide gross of $197.2 million, against a production budget of $60 million.
+Smurfs: The Lost Village grossed $45 million in North America and $152.6 million in other territories for a worldwide gross of $197.6 million, against a production budget of $60 million.

-In North America, the film opened alongside Going in Style and The Case for Christ and was projected to gross around $16–20 million in its opening weekend from 3,602 theaters.
+In United States and Canada, Smurfs: The Lost Village opened alongside Going in Style and The Case for Christ and was projected to gross around $16–20 million in its opening weekend from 3,602 theaters.
 It ended up opening to $13.2 million, marking the lowest debut of the Smurfs franchise by a wide margin and finishing 3rd at the box office.
+Smurfs: The Lost Village completed its theatrical run in the United States and Canada on August 3, 2017.

+The movie was deemed as a financial disappointment to the studio.
+Despite internal optimism and positive audience testing, the film faced strong competition from other movies targeted at the kids & family demographic at the time.
+Kristine Belson, president of Sony Pictures Animation stated "It was truly heartbreaking.
+In retrospect we had the wrong date … Honestly, we underestimated what a big hit Boss Baby would be."
+Attempts to delay the film farther from its final April 2017 date were unsuccessful due to contractual obligations with major promotional partners.